Single Cloud TPU device and Cloud TPU Pod (beta) configurations

 |v3-256||256 cores||128 TPU chips (8x16 slice)|

 Requesting Cloud TPU v2 and v3 Pod slices

 You can set the type of slice you want to have allocated for your jobs using the names shown in the Pod slices table.
 The slice names correspond to the supported TPU versions.
 The smaller the slice, the more likely it is to be available.

 You can specify the slice type in the following ways:

 ctpu up, use the

 --tpu-sizeparameter to specify the slice name from the table above that corresponds to the number of cores you want to use.
-For example, to request 32 cores for a v2 Pod (alpha), you would specify:
+For example, to request 32 cores for a v2 Pod (beta), you would specify:

 $ ctpu up --tpu-size=[SLICE-NAME]where: